TaceoLabs/co-snarks/README.md

 ```bash
 mkdir out && ./co-circom split-input --circuit adder.circom --input input.json --protocol REP3 --out-dir out/
 ```

-This command will generate secret-shared inputs in the `out` directory, one for each party.
+This command will generate secret-shared inputs in the `out` directory, creating separate files for each party.
+These files will be named `input.json.0.shared`, `input.json.1.shared`, and `input.json.2.shared`, corresponding to the shares for each respective party.

+**Note**: In practice, it is crucial that each party has exclusive access to their respective file.
+Sharing these files across parties compromises the security of the shared witness.

-#### Multiple Party Input
+#### Input from Multiple Parties

 When the input comes from multiple parties, each party first secret-shares their respective inputs locally.
 For example, consider two input files: `input0.json`: